 Tom Bailey (MA; Dip CP; Dip Hyp CS)

-My name is Tom Bailey.
+Hello, my name is Tom Bailey.
 All therapists work differently.
 This is the way that I work.

 My job will be to listen very carefully to what you are telling me.
 It will also be to hear what you are not saying.
 Suppressing what is most painful, shameful, or inconvenient to our self image, is a part of our development as human beings.